decobt/Quiz-App/README.md

 ```
 https://github.com/decobt/Quiz-App.git
 ```
-2. Run the command
+2. Run the command to install dependencies
 ```
-npm install
+npm run dependencies
 ```
 3. Start the app by running the command
 ```